 There are fascinating interactions between the components of the tenase system and of the protein C anticoagulant system which affect the rate of inactivation of factor VIIIa.
 Thus, factor IXa protects the cleavage by APC at Arg562 and factor X protects the 336 cleavage site.
 However, protein S abrogates the protecting effect of factor X and, in the absence of factor IXa, also stimulates the rate of cleavage at 562 considerably.
 Corresponding regulatory roles for factor Xa and protein S have also been demonstrated for the APC-dependent inactivation of factor V.

-The relative importance in vivo of degradation of activated factors V and VIII by APC on the down-regulation of coagulation is not clear.
+The relative importance of degradation of activated factors V and VIII by APC on the down-regulation of coagulation is not clear.
 Some data indicate that inactivation of factor Va is the crucial effect of APC and it has also been shown in mutagenesis studies that both APC cleavage sites had to be blocked before a significant impairment of the rate of thrombin generation was registered in an APTT-based method and that indeed the major inactivation of factor VIIIa may be caused by dissociation of the A2 subunit.

 Hemophilia A background and classification